-The Loddon School recognises the links more recently being made (KCSIE 2020) between children's mental health, and safeguarding and child protection.
+The Loddon School recognises the direct links being made more recently (KCSIE 2021) between children's mental health, and safeguarding and child protection.
 Children at the school have complex diagnoses - regularly already having been diagnosed with mental health concerns prior to admission and during their time at the school.
-These concerns are always addressed, with parents and local authority input through the normal health channels.
+These concerns are always addressed, with parents and local authority input through normal health channels.
 The school's regular review processes (child in care reviews, looked after child medicals and 6 monthly GP reviews), high staff ratios and strong staff advocacy for meeting the child's needs, provide good protective measures in ensuring mental health concerns are addressed robustly.

 Online safety is an important matter for children at The Loddon School.
-The E-safety policy details measures in place to keep the children safe from online risk.
-All children's devices are linked through the school's Wifi network and therefore benefit from the school's content filter system.
+The Online Safety policy details measures in place to keep the children safe from online risk.
+All children's devices are linked through the school's Wi Fi network and therefore benefit from the school's content filtering and monitoring system.
 Children typically have little interest in contact with unknown people or potential risks associated with online commerce.
-Teaching and learning is supported at simple and appropriate levels.
-Day-to-day risks are necessarily managed through on-going staff support.
+Teaching and learning about online safety is supported at appropriate levels.
+Day-to-day risks to the children are necessarily managed through ongoing staff support and behaviour management.
+The school's Online Safety policy also contains detail about our approach to online safety, staff's differing responsibilities in relation to it and the practicalities and processes of online monitoring and filtering.